 The 2019 Boundless photography competition is now open, with the theme You Only Live Once.
 Follow our expert tips from photographer Pete Goding, and be inspired by the 2018 competition winners.

 As a Boundless member, you know better than anyone that the club is all about living your fullest life, enjoying extraordinary experiences and sharing good times with others.
 Now we’re asking you to share memories of those special moments in our 2019 Photography Competition.

 It’s simple and quick to enter, and no expertise is required – just send us the photo of which you’re most proud.
 This year’s theme is You Only Live Once and we want to see pictures of times when you’ve truly embraced life.

 There are five photography categories in this year’s competition, and you can enter any or all of them: Overseas adventures, Furred & feathered, Thrills & spills, Beautiful Britain, and People & faces.
-For more information about what’s included in each category, visit the competition entry page.
+For more information about what’s included in each category, visit the competition entry page (the competition has expired).
 It’s free to enter, and easy to do – you can read the terms and conditions and full technical specifications online.

 You can enter up to ten images in total per person, in any category (or across all categories).
 The closing date for entries is midday on 31 January 2019, so you’ve got plenty of time to get snapping – we can’t wait to see your photos!